ueberdosis/ai-agent-custom-llm-demos/README.md

 ### 2. Authenticate to the Tiptap Private Registry

 This project contains Tiptap Pro extensions that are published in Tiptap’s private npm registry.
 To install them, you need to configure your `.npmrc` file with the necessary authentication details.
-Follow the [private registry guide](https://tiptap.dev/docs/guides/pro-extensions) to set it up.

 ### 3. Installation